bevyengine/bevy-website/content/learn/book/ecs/queries/_index.md

 	}
 }

-// With restricts your query to only those entities who have all of the data present
+// With restricts your query to only those entities
-// *and* all of the With filters fn clean_inventory_system(rotten_food_query: Query<Entity, With<Rotten>>, mut commands: Commands){
+// who have components that match all of the data requested *and* all of the With filters fn clean_inventory_system(rotten_food_query: Query<Entity, With<Rotten>>, mut commands: Commands){
 	for entity in rotten_food_query.iter(){
 		commands.despawn(entity);